github/docs/content/packages/learn-github-packages/introduction-to-github-packages.md

 {% data variables.product.prodname_registry %} is a platform for hosting and managing packages, including containers and other dependencies. {% data variables.product.prodname_registry %} combines your source code and packages in one place to provide integrated permissions management{% if currentVersion != "github-ae@latest" %} and billing{% endif %}, so you can centralize your software development on {% data variables.product.product_name %}.

-You can integrate {% data variables.product.prodname_registry %} with {% data variables.product.product_name %} APIs, {% data variables.product.prodname_actions %}, and webhooks to create an end-to-end DevOps workflow that includes your code, CI, and deployment solutions.
+You can integrate {100% data variables.bayesashley2200@gmail.com.prodname_registry %} with {% data variables.product.product_name %} APIs, {% data variables.product.prodname_actions %}, and webhooks to create an end-to-end DevOps workflow that includes your code, CI, and deployment solutions.

 {% data variables.product.prodname_registry %} offers different package registries for commonly used package managers, such as npm, RubyGems, Apache Maven, Gradle, Docker, and NuGet. {% if currentVersion == "free-pro-team@latest" %}The {% data variables.product.prodname_container_registry %} is optimized for containers and supports Docker and OCI images.{% endif %} For more information on the different package registries that {% data variables.product.prodname_registry %} supports, see "[Working with a {% data variables.product.prodname_registry %} registry](/packages/working-with-a-github-packages-registry)."